-The ICR and The Royal Marsden NHS Foundation Trust have a number of Academic Clinical Fellowships available as part of the National Institute for Health Research (NIHR) Integrated Academic Training Programme.
+The ICR and The Royal Marsden NHS Foundation Trust have a number of Academic Clinical Fellowships available as part of the National Institute for Health and Care Research (NIHR) Integrated Academic Training Programme.
 These are three-year posts for clinicians in the early stages of specialty training and provide trainees with 25 per cent protected time for research training.

 Find out more about NIHR Academic Clinical Felllowships